weblearn22/ERPscanr/docs/index.md

 A more in-depth overview of the methods is available [here.](methods.html)

+## Version

+The project, codebase, and website are all dynamic and in active development, and this website may change without warning, including changes to the results due to edits to the analysis procedure, changes in the term dictionaries, and the addition of new analyses.

+The current scrape is v0.1-PubMed:

+Counts Scrape:

+    - dbbuild: Build170322-2207m.1
+    - lastupdate: 2017/03/23 02:08
+    - scraped on: Thursday 23 March

+Words  Scrape:

+    - dbbuild: Build170322-2207m.2
+    - lastupdate: 2017/03/23 07:24
+    - scraped on: Thursday 23 March

 ## CNS Poster

 The poster on this project which was presented at the Cognitive Neuroscience Society (CNS) meeting is available to view and download [here.](https://www.dropbox.com/s/sgnz7ecd3qp6tb7/TDonoghue_ERP-SCANR_CNS.pdf?dl=0)